onvo-ai/loghead/README.md

 # Loghead

 Loghead is a smart log aggregation tool and MCP server.
-It collects logs from various sources like your Terminal, Docker containers, or Browser, stores them in a database, and makes them searchable for AI assistants (like Claude, Cursor, or Windsurf).
+It collects logs from various sources like your terminal, docker containers, or your browser, stores them in a database, and makes them searchable for AI assistants (like Claude, Cursor, or Windsurf).

 Think of it as a "long-term memory" for your development logs that your AI coding agent can read.